Ynot-Workshop/y_radio/.github/contributing.md

 - [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
 - [CfxLua IntelliSense](https://marketplace.visualstudio.com/items?itemName=overextended.cfxlua-vscode)

-If you are new to contributing code, you can check out and try to fix issues marked with [`good first issue`](https://github.com/issues?q=is%3Aissue+is%3Aopen+org%3AQbox-Project+label%3A%22good+first+issue%22).
+If you are new to contributing code, you can check out and try to fix issues marked with [`good first issue`](https://github.com/issues?q=is%3Aissue+is%3Aopen+org%3AYbox-Project+label%3A%22good+first+issue%22).

-If you want to contribute code but don't know what to do, please check out issues marked with [`help wanted`](https://github.com/issues?q=is%3Aissue+is%3Aopen+org%3AQbox-Project+label%3A%22help+wanted%22) as those are issues that we actually *need* help with.
+If you want to contribute code but don't know what to do, please check out issues marked with [`help wanted`](https://github.com/issues?q=is%3Aissue+is%3Aopen+org%3AYbox-Project+label%3A%22help+wanted%22) as those are issues that we actually *need* help with.

-If you want to contribute code unrelated to an existing issue, you should open an issue yourself or ask over on the [Discord server][discord link] to discuss it with our team and ask whether your change is wanted, especially if you are planning on adding new features or large designs.

 Before opening a pull request: